All things regarding the mad scientist behind and in-front of the scenes.

 Previous Performances and Workshop Presentations

 Here is a list of previous ukulele performances going back to 2003.
-Several of these festivals have been several times.
+Several of these festivals have been multiple times.

-- House Concert and Workshops - Herndon, VA
+- House Concert and Workshops - Herndon, Virgina

-- Berks Jazz Fest, The Other Farm, Boyertown, PA
+- Berks Jazz Fest, The Other Farm, Boyertown, Pennsylvania

 Here is all the software, hardware, gear that goes into making this site possible.

-Driven by photographers and designers from the outset, Affinity is the new name in high quality, next-generation creative apps for professionals.
+Driven by photographers and designers from the outset, Affinity is the new name in high quality, next-generation creative apps for professionals (Design, Photo, and Publishing).
 Conceived and developed by a passionate team of artists and programmers, Affinity gives creatives exactly what they need for the highest quality artwork, photos and designs—accurate, high quality tools in fast, innovative, reliable apps with flair.

 Sublime Text is a sophisticated text editor for code, markup and prose.
 Youâ€™ll love the slick user interface, extraordinary features and amazing performance.
 TheÂ Sublime TextÂ package manager that makes it exceedingly simple to find, install and keep packages up-to-date.